 Stigma and discrimination reduction programmes work to reduce stigma and discrimination towards vulnerable and key populations that act as barriers to universal health coverage.
-They are an equally vital part of strengthened legal and policy frameworks and are based on an understanding that law and policy review alone cannot reduce human rights violations, harmful gender norms and gender-based violence.
+These programmes are an important way to address critical enablers to enhance access to health and are based on an understanding that law and policy review alone cannot reduce human rights violations, harmful gender norms and gender-based violence.

 Stigma and discrimination reduction programmes may include:

 - Education campaigns and use of media to promote non-stigmatising messages towards vulnerable and key populations

 - Engagement with and sensitization of political, religious and community leaders